ashok-khanna/lisp-notes/README.md

            (print "This will not print as the")
            (print "form exited at first true")))

-Example of a `CASE` form (multiple ifs on the one variable, implicit `PROGN`).
-Cases are literal not evaluated.
+Example of a `CASE` form (multiple ifs on one variable, implicit `PROGN`).
+Cases are literal and not evaluated.
 The form exits on the first true:

-    ;; Try entering in 9 and then (* 3 3)
-    ;; at the read prompt.
+    ;; Try entering in 9 and then (* 3 3) at the read prompt.
 Then try entering 0

     (case (read)
        ((1 3 5 7 9 (* 3 3)) "Odd")